billybrown/egg-demo/Readme.md

 # Welcome to Egg

-Egg is a responsive none theme for Egg demo.
-A demo of egg
+This is a demo of egg

-@author: Bill Brown and friends at Echo & Co., http://echo.co
+@author: Me, Bill Brown

 It uses a few core tools: